 In response to the Russian Federation's decision to recognize the non-government-controlled areas of Donetsk and Luhansk Oblasts of Ukraine as independent entities, and the subsequent decision to deploy Russian troops to those areas, the EU issued a sanctions package against Russia decided to announce that in the EU Official Journal L 42 I entered into force on February 23, 2022.
 The sanctions, in addition to those imposed in 2014 against Russia Embargo apply include the following measures:

 - Within the existing sanctions framework, the restrictive measures will be extended to all 351 members of the Russian State Duma who voted in favor of the appeal to President Putin to recognize the independence of the self-proclaimed "Republic of Donetsk and Luhansk" on February 15, 2022

-- In addition, targeted restrictive measures are imposed against an additional 27 high-level individuals and organizations that have played a role in subverting or threatening Ukraine's territorial integrity, sovereignty, and independence.
-These include decision-makers such as members of the government who participated in the illegal decisions; banks and businessmen/oligarchs who support or benefit from financial or material Russian business in Donetsk and Luhansk Oblasts; senior military officers who played a role in the invasion and destabilization operations; and individuals responsible for a disinformation war against Ukraine.
+- In addition, targeted restrictive measures will be imposed on another 27 high-level individuals and entities who have played a role in undermining or threatening the territorial integrity, sovereignty and independence of Ukraine.
+This includes decision-makers such as members of the government who were involved in the illegal decisions; Banks and businessmen/oligarchs supporting or profiting from Russian financial or material businesses in Donetsk and Luhansk Oblasts; senior military officers who played a role in the invasion and destabilization efforts; and individuals responsible for a disinformation war against Ukraine.

 - Restrictive measures include, an asset freeze and a ban on providing funds to listed persons and entities.
 In addition, a travel ban that applies to the listed persons prevents their entry into or transit through the territory of the EU.